Tjjfast/autism-prediction-model/README.md

 ```
 The application will open in your web browser.

-### Technologies Used
+### 🛠️ Technologies Used
-- Python
+- 🐍 Python

-- Pandas & NumPy for data manipulation
+- 🧮 Pandas & NumPy for data manipulation

-- Scikit-learn for modeling and preprocessing
+- 🧠 Scikit-learn for modeling and preprocessing

-- XGBoost for modeling
+- ⚡ XGBoost for modeling

-- Matplotlib & Seaborn for data visualization
+- 📊 Matplotlib & Seaborn for data visualization

-- Imbalanced-learn for SMOTE
+- ⚖️ Imbalanced-learn for SMOTE

-- Streamlit for the interactive web application
+- 🌐 Streamlit for the interactive web app

-- Jupyter Notebook for experimentation
+- 📓 Jupyter Notebook for experimentation